7 Reasons Why Your Excel-based Editorial Calendar Template Will Fail

 Picture this…You’ve filled your editorial calendar template with three months of planned content.
 Something big happens in your industry and you need to create and publish a few pieces of un-planned content over the next few days.
 Therefore, you now need to update the deadlines for three months-worth of content on your spreadsheet.
 For the next hour, you’re in copy/paste hell.
 I hear it’s hot there.

-Plug: The drag-and-drop-to-reschedule functions of Divvy or even the WordPress Editorial Calendar will save you tons of time (and you’ll feel much cooler, #FACT).
+Plug: The drag-and-drop-to-reschedule functions of Divvy will save you tons of time (and you’ll feel much cooler, #FACT).

-6. Your Strategy will Outsmart Your Spreadsheet – With the amount of content being created by organizations across multiple channels, we are being forced to create very smart content strategies, complete with relevant meta data, taxonomies and workflow processes to keep everyone on the same page.
+6. Your Strategy will Outsmart Your Spreadsheet – With the amount of content being created by organizations across multiple business units, markets, channels, etc., we are being forced to create very smart content strategies, complete with relevant meta data, taxonomies and workflow processes to keep everyone on the same page.

 In laymen’s terms, your content needs a good roadmap, and everyone needs to be working with the same key/legend.
 This could include common topics, categories, tags, target keywords, buyer personas, workflow steps, and many other important components.
 As each component is added, your spreadsheet gets harder to manage and you’ll soon spend more time managing that file vs. actually creating content.